taiwoadepoju/GraphQL-Lyrics-Maker/README.md

 # GraphQL-Lyrics-Maker
-A Simple Song Lyrics Maker built with React and Redux
+A Simple Song Lyrics Maker built with React, Node and GraphQL.